-- The undefended cliff top community in Pakefield at significant erosion risk. - The rural community at erosion risk in Shotley Gate within an estuary environment. - The area from Corton to Gunton, with key infrastructure, holiday parks, failed historic coastal defenses and a village at future erosion risk.
+- The undefended cliff top community in Pakefield at significant erosion risk. - The rural community at erosion risk in Shotley Gate within an estuary environment.
+Although no direct funding will be spent here, this area will benefit from learning at similar locations such as Thorpeness.
+Learning can then support Mid Suffolk and Babergh District Councils. - The area from Corton to Gunton, with key infrastructure, holiday parks, failed historic coastal defenses and a village at future erosion risk.